IchiruTake/xyops/docs/data.md

 ### JobWorkflow.launcher

 If the job is a sub-job inside of a parent workflow, the `workflow.launcher` property will point to the [WorkflowNode.id](#workflownode-id) of the controller node which is governing the job.

+### JobWorkflow.params

+If the job is a sub-job inside of a parent workflow, the `workflow.params` property will contain all the user parameters provided at workflow launch (if any).

 ### Privileges